wyn-2024/photosynthesis/README.md

 - fitting An–Ci curves
 - estimating Vcmax, J, Rd, gm, Γ*, Vcmax25, J25, R2 and RMSE related parameters
 - figure generation
+- The other methods not shown all rely on the R packages of the corresponding methods and can be directly called
 ## Notes
 File and folder names follow the experimental grouping used in this project.
+If you need to discuss, please contact weiyingnan1998@163.com